Divya Dutta: 1994–2003: Early work and breakthrough in Punjabi films

-1999–2003: Punjabi debut and breakthrough

 In 1999, Dutta made her Punjabi debut in the romantic drama Shaheed-e-Mohabbat Boota Singh, in the first of her many roles opposite Gurdas Maan.
 The film was also set during the 1947 Indian partition and was based on the real-life story of a Sikh Boota Singh.
 Dutta played his Muslim wife, Zainab, who was separated from him and pressurised by her family.
 It was well-received and a surprise hit at the box office.
 Dutta was praised for her performance, with the Tribune remarking that she is "competent in the depiction of Punjabi exuberance, as well as acute grief."
 She played supporting roles in the films Samar, Rajaji and Tabaahi – The Destroyer.

 The following year, Dutta made her Nepali debut in the romance film Basanti, playing the role of Malati.
 In 2001, she also had one release, the suspense thriller Kasoor, directed by Vikram Bhatt.
 She played the role of Ms. Payal and dubbed the voice of non-Hindi speaking actress Lisa Ray.
 The film was a commercial success.

 In 2002, Dutta had six releases — she made a special appearance in the Nepali film Maya Namara, and appeared in Inth Ka Jawab Patthar, playing the role of Kanchan.
 She played supporting roles in Shakti: The Power alongside Karisma Kapoor and Shah Rukh Khan, and in Sur – The Melody of Life.
 She appeared alongside Gurdas Maan and Tabu in Zindagi Khoobsoorat Hai, directed by Manoj Punj.
 She played the role of Durgawati Devi alongside Sunny Deol and Bobby Deol in 23rd March 1931: Shaheed, but the movie was a flop at the box office.
 In 2003, she ventured into comedy with Praan Jaye Par Shaan Na Jaye, playing the role of Dulari.
 She appeared in two ensemble movies, the family film Baghban and the war film LOC Kargil.
 Both were well-received, but in the latter she was described as barely having "the screen time that may be consumed in a blink."
 She played the role of Chatterjee's daughter in Jogger's Park and received her first nomination for the Star Guild Award for Best Actress in a Supporting Role for her performance.